-St Wystan’s School is steeped in history.
-Founded by Lady Fisher in 1926, wife of the then Headmaster of Repton School, who later became the Archbishop of Canterbury.
+Nestled in the heart of the historic village of Repton, St Wystan’s School is steeped in history.
+Our school was founded by Lady Fisher in 1926, wife of the then Headmaster of Repton School, who later became the Archbishop of Canterbury.

 Lessons back then took place in the court room with lunch in the ‘Boot Inn’.
 In 1937, the school moved to its present High Street site, which was previously occupied by Repton School’s Latham House.